Home › General information for migrants › eVisas

 An eVisa is defined by the Home Office as an online record of your immigration status and the conditions of your permission to enter or stay in the UK.

-If you are a BRP holder
+If you have a BRP

 It is important to know that updating your physical document to an eVisa does not affect your immigration status or the conditions of your permission to enter or stay in the UK.